IBRice101/IBRice101.github.io/HacksocWiki/markdown.md

 [^1]: Make sure to add a space after the hash, this is best practise and makes it easier for someone to read the markdown itself

-The number of hashes you add should correspond to the level of headings you want to use. so for example:
+The number of hashes you add should correspond to the level of headings you want to use.
+So for example:

 ```markdown
 # This would be heading level 1